syncfusion-content/javascript-docs/js/Grid/Editing.md

 # Editing

 The grid control has support for dynamic insertion, updation and deletion of records.
-You can start the edit either by double click on the particular row or selecting the required row and click on Edit icon in toolbar.
-Also, you can start adding new record either by clicking on insert icon in toolbar or on external button which is bound to call [`addRecord`](http://help.syncfusion.com/js/api/ejgrid#methods:addrecord "addRecord") method of grid.  `Save` and `Cancel` while on edit mode is possible using respective toolbar icon in grid.
+You can start the edit action either by double clicking the particular row or by selecting the required row and clicking on Edit icon in toolbar.
+Similarly, you can add new record to grid either by clicking on insert icon in toolbar or on an external button which is bound to call [`addRecord`](http://help.syncfusion.com/js/api/ejgrid#methods:addrecord "addRecord") method of grid.  `Save` and `Cancel` while on edit mode is possible using respective toolbar icon in grid.

 Deletion of the record is possible by selecting the required row and clicking on Delete icon in toolbar.

-The primary key for the data source should be defined in [`columns`](http://help.syncfusion.com/js/api/ejgrid#members:columns "columns") definition for editing to work properly.
+The primary key for the data source should be defined in [`columns`](http://help.syncfusion.com/js/api/ejgrid#members:columns "columns") definition, for editing to work properly.
 In [`columns`](http://help.syncfusion.com/js/api/ejgrid#members:columns "columns") definition, particular primary column's [`isPrimaryKey`](http://help.syncfusion.com/js/api/ejgrid#members:columns-isprimarykey "isPrimaryKey") property should be set to `true`.
 Refer the Knowledge base [link](http://www.syncfusion.com/kb/2675/cant-edit-any-row-except-the-first-row-in-grid# "link") for more information.

 N> 1.
-In grid, the primary key column will automatically set to read only while editing the row, but you can specify primary key column value while adding a new record.
+In grid, the primary key column will be automatically set to read only while editing the row, but you can specify primary key column value while adding a new record.
 N> 2.
-The column which is specified as [`isIdentity`](http://help.syncfusion.com/js/api/ejgrid#members:columns-isidentity "isIdentity"), then it is in readonly mode while editing or adding a record.
-And also auto incremented value is assigned to that [`isIdentity`](http://help.syncfusion.com/js/api/ejgrid#members:columns-isidentity "isIdentity") column.
+The column which is specified as [`isIdentity`](http://help.syncfusion.com/js/api/ejgrid#members:columns-isidentity "isIdentity") will be in readonly mode both while editing and adding a record.
+Also, auto incremented value is assigned to that [`isIdentity`](http://help.syncfusion.com/js/api/ejgrid#members:columns-isidentity "isIdentity") column.

 ## Toolbar with edit option

-Using toolbar you can show all the CRUD related action which is rendered at the top of the grid header.
+Using toolbar which is rendered at the top of the grid header, you can show all the CRUD related action.
 To enable toolbar and toolbar items, set [`showToolbar`](http://help.syncfusion.com/js/api/ejgrid#members:toolbarsettings-showtoolbar "showToolbar") property as true and [`toolbarItems`](http://help.syncfusion.com/js/api/ejgrid#members:toolbarsettings-toolbaritems "toolbarItems").
 The default toolbar items are `Add`, `Edit`, `Delete`, `Update` and `Cancel`.

 N> For [`toolbarItems`](http://help.syncfusion.com/js/api/ejgrid#members:toolbarsettings-toolbaritems "toolbarItems") property you can assign either `string` value ("add") or `enum` value (`ej.Grid.ToolBarItems.Add`).